 Make the filling by adding the filling ingredients to a small pot and heat over a low flame.
 Once the strawberries start to soften (after about a minute) mash the fruit with a whisk or potato masher until the pieces are very small.
 Raise heat to medium and cook, stirring frequently, for 3-4 minutes or until mixture has reduced down and is thick and shiny.
 Let cool slightly, transfer to small bowl or jar and store in the fridge.

-When ready to bake heat, oven to 350 degrees and prepare a baking sheet by lining with parchment paper.
+Heat oven to 350 degrees and prepare a baking sheet by lining with parchment paper.
 Keep one dough in the fridge while you roll the other piece of dough into a large 9x10 inch rectangle.
 See original post for step-by-step photos of cutting and assembling the Pop-Tarts.

 Slice the rectangle lengthwise so you have two 4x9 strips of pastry.